opencog/learn/run/3-mst-parsing/README.md

   tmux/byobu window.
 Be sure to have performed the word-pair mutual information step first.
 Be sure to make a copy of your database.
   Be sure to open the database, first.

+* `mst-count.scm`: Guile script to start the cogserver, connect to the database, and perform initialization needed before MST parsing can begin.